phinolex/Tap-Tap-Adventure/README.md

 - Combat System: Completely rewritten and much more controlled, the combat system accounts for both single, multi, ranged or melee combat.
 It can easily be expanded to include special mobs (e.g. bosses).
 It is all done in the server-side, greatly reducing the chance of any exploit.
 - Controllers: Both the client and the server side contain a folder named `controllers`.
 The name is pretty self explanatory, this controls important functions of the game.
 - Quest System: The system for quests and achievements has been laid out already, all that must be done now is finish the interface (CSS mainly) and add new quests.
+- Plugin System: Expands upon the controllers and combat and allows direct control over individual items.
+- Crypto: Allows the player to choose whether or not they would like to contribute, in the event they do, they will be rewarded EXP.
+This is not to say that AFK'ing will be allowed.

 Still, there are a couple things that have to be done: